ropensci/fellingdater/inst/paper/paper.md

 The function `cor_table()` computes commonly used correlation values between dated tree-ring series and reference chronologies.
-This function helps to check the assigned end date of the series by comparing the measurements against absolutely dated reference chronologies, and thereby provide information on timber provenance.
-The latter allows to select the most appropriate sapwood model for the tree-ring data.
+This function helps to verify the assigned end date of the series by comparing the measurements against absolutely dated reference chronologies, thereby providing information on timber provenance.
+The latter enables the selection of the most appropriate sapwood model for the tree-ring data.

 The correlation values computed are: